paveljurca/quotes/index.md

 Nepokládám za spravedlivé, že jsou mezi lidmi sociální rozdíly, zdá se mi, že koneckonců mají svůj původ v násilí / Albert Einstein Mein Weltbild

+.

+Don't your eyes seek out the things you want? / The Silence of the Lambs

+.

+First principles, Clarice.
+Simplicity.
+Read Marcus Aurelius.
+Of each particular thing, ask what is it in itself?
+What is its nature?
+What does he do, this man you seek? / The Silence of the Lambs

 * __elsewhere__